Slavery in Britain: Modern slavery

 Much modern slavery in the UK derives from the human trafficking of children and adults from parts of Africa, Asia, Eastern Europe and elsewhere for purposes such as sexual slavery, forced labour, and domestic servitude.
-People living in the UK are also commonly targeted.
-British citizens accounted for 31% (3,952) of all recorded potential victims in 2021, when they represented the most frequently referred nationality.
+The number reported is increasing annually, with 17,004 potential victims recorded in 2023, the highest annual number of referrals since the National Referral Mechanism began.
+People living in the UK are commonly targeted.
+British citizens accounted for 25% (4,299) of all recorded potential victims in 2023, when they represented the most frequently referred nationality.
 Forced labour is a leading type of modern slavery in adults.
 County lines drug trafficking has become a leading form of criminal child exploitation.
 Males have been found to be affected more often, both among adults and children.

 As modern slavery is a hidden crime, its true prevalence is difficult to measure.
-In 2018, the Global Slavery Index estimated that there were about 136 thousand victims in the UK (a prevalence of 2.1 persons per 1,000 population).
-Research published in 2015, following the announcement of the government's 'Modern Slavery Strategy', had estimated the number of potential victims of modern slavery in the UK to be around 10–13 thousand, of whom roughly 7–10 thousand were currently unrecorded (given that 2,744 confirmed cases were known to the National Crime Agency).
+In 2021 the Global Slavery Index estimated that there were about 122 thousand victims in the UK (a prevalence of 1.8 people per 1,000 population) based on data extrapolated from other countries, a figure which the Office for National Statistics said "cannot be regarded as accurate or reliable".
+Research published in 2015, following the announcement of the government's 'Modern Slavery Strategy', estimated the number of potential victims of modern slavery in the UK to be around 10–13 thousand, of whom roughly 7–10 thousand were currently unrecorded (given that 2,744 confirmed cases were known to the National Crime Agency).